 Jamison Lookout is a park in Wentworth Falls.
-Dogs are not currently allowed.
+Dogs are not currently allowed at this park.

 Dogs and other pets are not permitted in Blue Mountains National Park under the National Parks and Wildlife Act 1974.
 (Source: NPWS, nationalparks.nsw.gov.au.)